patrickbucher/daily-haskell/diary.md

 Having done that, I wrote a function to return all the horizontal, vertical, and diagonal paths on the grid from a starting point, which is done in a relatively elegant way using a list comprehension.

 Having laid that groundwork, I can now write the next building block to validate moves.

+I also gave chapter 12 a quick read in the afternoon.
+I'll have to work through that particular chapter very slowly, especially the example on the _State Monad_ left me puzzling.

 # Day 27 (We, 2025-09-03)